-Adjusted EBITDA amounted to \$3,866,537 and \$4,427,251 for the years ended December 31, 2022 and 2021, respectively.
+Adjusted EBITDA amounted to \$3,608,890 and \$3,866,537 for the years ended December 31, 2023 and 2022, respectively.

-Adjusted EBITDA is a non-GAAP measure that is defined as net income (loss) excluding income taxes, non-operating income or expenses, loss on extinguishment of debt and write-off of deferred financing costs, gain (loss) on interest rate swap contracts, gain (loss) on derivative contracts, gain (loss) on investments and sale of affiliate interests, interest expense, net, depreciation and amortization (including impairments), share-based compensation, restructuring expense and other operating items (such as significant legal settlements, contractual payments for terminated employees, and impairments).
+Adjusted EBITDA is a non-GAAP measure that is defined as net income (loss) excluding income taxes, non-operating income or expenses, loss on extinguishment of debt and write-off of deferred financing costs, gain (loss) on interest rate swap contracts, gain (loss) on derivative contracts, gain (loss) on investments and sale of affiliate interests, interest expense, net, depreciation and amortization (including impairments), share-based compensation, restructuring, impairments and other operating items (such as significant legal settlements and contractual payments for terminated employees).
 See reconciliation of net income (loss) to adjusted EBITDA above.

-The decrease in adjusted EBITDA for the year ended December 31, 2022 as compared to the prior year was due to the decrease in revenue and an increase in operating expenses during 2022 (excluding depreciation and amortization, restructuring and other operating items and share-based compensation), as discussed above.
+The decrease in adjusted EBITDA for the year ended December 31, 2023 as compared to the prior year was due to the decrease in revenue, partially offset by a decrease in operating expenses during 2023 (excluding depreciation and amortization, restructuring, impairments and other operating items and share-based compensation), as discussed above.